 B.A., English Writing, University of Pittsburgh

-Dr. Ruminski examines strategies of organizational change and the ethics of organizational communication.
+Dr. Ruminski examines strategies of organizational leadership and cross-cultural communication.
 She has researched the organizing rhetoric used by the International Brotherhood of Teamsters to organize female members and co-edited a collection, Communicative Understandings of Women's Leadership Development: From Ceilings of Glass to Labyrinth Paths, which focuses on women's leadership development in educational, organizational, and political contexts (Lexington Books, 2012).
-She has developed courses on women's leadership, conflict management, and intercultural communication.
+She has developed courses on leadership, conflict management, and intercultural communication.
 In these courses, she integrates learning about alternative dispute resolution, gender communication, and public speaking skills.

-Dr. Ruminski serves as a steering committee member of the Presidential Task Force on Leadership at Frostburg State University (FSU) and as a Council of University System Faculty (CUSF) representative for FSU within the University System of Maryland.
-She was project manager of the Sustaining Campus and Community Dialogue Series (www.frostburg.edu/dept/cmst/dialogue-series/), a multi-year project supported by FSU, the Maryland Judiciary's Mediation and Conflict Resolution Office, and Mountainside Community Mediation Center (MCMC) that aimed to support town-gown partnerships and foster a civil, non-violent culture in Frostburg.
+Dr. Ruminski was project manager of the Sustaining Campus and Community Dialogue Series (www.frostburg.edu/dept/cmst/dialogue-series/), a multi-year project supported by FSU, the Maryland Judiciary's Mediation and Conflict Resolution Office, and Mountainside Community Mediation Center (MCMC), which aimed to support town-gown partnerships and foster a civil, non-violent culture in Frostburg.
 Her Fall 2015 sabbatical will focus on research based on this project.

-Additionally, she serves as vice chair of National States Advisory Council (NSAC).
 She is a past president of the Maryland Communication Association (MCA) and the Board of Directors of MCMC.
-In 2012, Ruminski was named "Administrator of the Year" by NSAC for her leadership with MCA, and in 2013, she received the FSU Faculty Achievement Award for Campus and Community Service.
-She is a member of the Leadership Allegany!
-Class of 2015.
+In 2012, Ruminski was named "Administrator of the Year" by the National States Advisory Council, and in 2013, she received the FSU Faculty Achievement Award for Campus and Community Service.
+In 2015, she was a member of Leadership Allegany!, a leadership networking experience in Allegany County, Maryland.